nsygtc/TingGao.github.io/_pages/about.md

 Hi, this is Ting Gao from China.
 I'm a research assistant at the School of Engineering, Westlake University in China, supervised by [Yaochu Jin](https://scholar.google.com/citations?user=B5WAkz4AAAAJ&hl=zh-TW).

-My research interests include Ai agents, Reinforcement Learning, and Optimization.
+My research interests include AI agents, Reinforcement Learning, and Optimization.

 Here is my [resume](../assets/Resume_TingGao.pdf), and you can find more information about me on it.